photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 #### Disbale ExifTool ####
 This option prevents the creation of json files with exif data in `storage/sidecar`.
-No exif data (like date or location) is read from your files exif information.

 #### Disable TensorFlow ####
 When selected, no labels are created for your files.